rust-lang/rust/text/0000-as-cell.md

 Rust's iterators offer a safe, fast way to iterate over collections while avoiding additional bound checks.

-However, due to the borrow checker, they run into issues if you try to have more than one iterator into the same data structure while mutating elements in it.
+However, due to the borrow checker, they run into issues if we try to have more than one iterator into the same data structure while mutating elements in it.

 Wanting to do this is not that unusual for many low level algorithms